ChengUCB/NequIP-LES/docs/intro/intro.md

 [How LES works](https://les.readthedocs.io/en/latest/theory.html) in the LES documentation goes through this in more detail.

-## When you want it

-* systems where long-range electrostatics matter: electrolytes, interfaces, charged defects, polar and ionic materials, biomolecules;
-* properties that depend on the charge response: dielectric constants, IR and Raman spectra, BECs, ionic conductivities;
-* cases where the interaction that matters reaches beyond the cutoff: non-local charge transfer, a dopant that changes adsorption from 10 Å away, an interface with an intrinsic field.

-LES in general reduces force errors for **every** architecture tested with small computational overhead due to the construction.
-Please check the previous papers in [].

 ## What this package is

 [LES](https://github.com/ChengUCB/les) is a standalone library, plugged into a number of